sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-**We strongly recommend to use Google Chrome in full screen *only*, and alay no matter if you have deployed the app or are accessing it locally**.
+**We strongly recommend to use Google Chrome in full screen *only*, no matter if you have deployed the app or are accessing it locally**.

 ### Tests